ARte-team/ARte/Architecture.md

 ![Architecture](/img/architecture.png)

-###Smartphone app
+### Smartphone app
 It is proposed in the form of a web app, available through a simple website.
 In this way visitors doesn’t need to install any OS-based app, since it’s required only an Internet connection and a browser.
 The app makes use of Three.js and Three.ar.js APIs for the virtual and augmented reality components, which allow users to interact with museum’s artworks and simultaneously providing background data.
 Then, using Paho javascript APIs, informations are sent to the broker on a specific topic identified by a device ID.
 The app is pushing data in real time using this unique random generated ID, so, informations are collected anonymously in order to guarantee users’ privacy.
 In the end, each action of the user corresponds to a specific score that will be translated into information data by a post cloud processing.

-###MQTT cloud message broker
+### MQTT cloud message broker
 The broker runs on an online server, using Amazon AWS IoT services.
 It makes use of the MQTT protocol which offers a light message exchange.
 The broker role is to forward messages sent by the visitors’ devices to the database (persistent layer), which then will be queried by the dashboard website.
 Users’ privacy is guaranteed by the random generation of the device ID which is both used as a topic of the broker and converted into a specific key by the Daily relation of the database.
 Messages are JSON of the following form:
-{ <deviceID>, <datetime>, camera, <feature>, <usageTime> }.
+{ &lt;deviceID&gt;, &lt;datetime&gt;, camera, &lt;feature&gt;, &lt;usageTime&gt; }.

-###Database
+### Database
 The database is implemented using Amazon DynamoDB and contains three relations: two managing the data flow from users to museum’s managers, the third one is used to store informations about artworks available in the museum.
 Here is a short description of how each database works:
-*_Daily relation_: it has a variable size and stores instant users habits on the web app.
+* _Daily relation_: it has a variable size and stores instant users habits on the web app.
 Each time a new user enters the museum, it is registered in a “visitors vector” and then it begins pushing data about used features, on this relation.
-Each received message by the broker is stored as: { <deviceID>, <datetime>, camera, <feature>, <usageTime> } where the deviceID and datetime attributes are the primary keys.
+Each received message by the broker is stored as: { &lt;deviceID&gt;, &lt;datetime&gt;, camera, &lt;feature&gt;, &lt;usageTime&gt; } where the deviceID and datetime attributes are the primary keys.
-*_Cumulative relation_: it is updated periodically, cumulating infos from the daily relation, in order to empty it, improve performances and give quick pre-computed informations to the website.
-It is populated by a lambda function, which stores tuples with this format: { <artworkID>, <datetime>, camera, countFeatures, countUsageFeatures, deviceIDs }, where the artworkID and datetime attributes are the primary keys while countFeatures, countUsageFeatures, deviceIDs ones are JSON arrays.
+* _Cumulative relation_: it is updated periodically, cumulating infos from the daily relation, in order to empty it, improve performances and give quick pre-computed informations to the website.
+It is populated by a lambda function, which stores tuples with this format: { &lt;artworkID&gt;, &lt;datetime&gt;, camera, countFeatures, countUsageFeatures, deviceIDs }, where the artworkID and datetime attributes are the primary keys while countFeatures, countUsageFeatures, deviceIDs ones are JSON arrays.
 Each entry corresponds to one artwork in which we count the number of visitors that use different features.
-*_Artworks relation_: Holds information about each work of art.
+* _Artworks relation_: Holds information about each work of art.
 It may be useful for the museum manager since that the museum may change its layout periodically, and in this way is possible to modify the content of the table, adding or removing artworks.

-###Website
+### Website
 Realized using the main web programming languages as HTML and Javascript, it offers a Bootstrap realized frontend for museum’s managers.
 Selected and reworked informations are proposed in a simple and comprehensible dashboard, with the use of charts and diagrams.
 Its functionalities include the possibility to modify information about a specific work of art, to remove it and to add a new one.